 This problem is partly avoided by recognizing the time-varying nature of cancer diagnosis.
 Several studies have considered cancer diagnosis as a time-dependent exposure [2,24,31].
-The price we pay with this approximation is that implicitly, this means that Pin1 would over-express at the time of cancer diagnosis and not before, which is biologically implausible.
+The price we pay for this approximation is that implicitly, this means that Pin1 would over-express at the time of cancer diagnosis and not before, which is biologically implausible.
+The time between first biological changes that eventually can lead to cancer and cancer manifestation can range between five and forty years.
 Moreover, cancer diagnosis will only be measured in the subset of participants who are alive over follow-up.
 Thus, in Figure 3 we included death prior to cancer diagnosis as Dt+1 and an arrow between Dt+1 and Pt+1 that represents a deterministic association such as that Pt+1 is only observed if Dt+1 is zero.
 In addition, we added an arrow between L1 and Dt+1, since covariates such as smoking may affect Pin1 over-expression but also affect the risk of death due to other causes such as from chronic obstructive pulmonary disease.
-Although L1 can be time-varying in nature, we only depict L1 at one time-point for readability.

 < Figure 3 >

-Another challenge to adress is related to death as a competing event for dementia, represented in Figure 4.
+Another challenge to address is related to death as a competing event for dementia, represented in Figure 4.
 For interpretability we exclude the time-varying process of cancer diagnosis and focus on Pin1 (and cancer diagnosis) as it had been measured in all participants at time t+1.
 Given that some participants may die prior to dementia diagnosis, we can only measure dementia over follow-up in the individuals who survive long enough to have a dementia diagnosis.
 In the causal diagram of Figure 4 we include a node for death after the exposure Ct+1 has been measured, represented as Dt+k and which acts as a competing event of Yt+k because if a participant dies by t+k, the participant cannot subsequently develop dementia.
 Furthermore, since Dt+k and Yt+k are events related to aging and its consequences, L2 represents the shared causes of both events such as cardiovascular conditions.
 We also include an arrow between L1 and Dt+1 following the argument discussed previously.

 < Figure 4 >

 In the setting where Pt+1 represented the targeted-drug for Pin1, and if this drug had no systemic beneficial or harmful side-effects such as that there is no arrow between Pt+1 and Dt+k, a total effect would quantify the effect of Pt+1 on Yt+k that does not include any pathway mediated through Dt+k[32].
 However, in the context of cancer diagnosis as the proxy for Pin1 over-expression, we cannot rule out the effect of cancer diagnosis on death, represented as the arrow between Ct+1 and Dt+k.
-In this setting, a total effect of Pt+1 in Yt+k would include the causal pathway mediated by the effect of cancer diagnosis in mortality, which may translate into an inverse association[32].
+In this setting, a total effect of Pt+1 in Yt+k includes the indirect causal pathway mediated by the effect of cancer diagnosis on mortality, which may translate into an inverse association[32].